 Life is short.
 It’s beautiful to go back into the deep recesses of my memory and extract the days and events of my life which are precious.

 When I stretch my memory, I can vividly see my first day in school.
 My dad held my hand and took me to school.
 I was crying on my way to school.
 When I reached the school, I liked the environment.
 There were lots of toys.
 We had snacks during the break time.
-I liked the snacks but I hated milk served in a copper tumbler.
+I liked the snacks, but I hated milk served in a copper tumbler.
 I liked my nursery teachers.
 I can remember only one name, Sunita madam.
-Some of the faces I remember in the Jr KG, 1981 are: Brijesh, Kaushik, Rajan, Kanpoorwala, Pushpak, Dharmesh, Hardik, Vikram, Smith, Sachin, Palek, Parul, Monica, Ojoswita, Shraddha.
+Some faces I remember in the Jr KG, 1981 are Brijesh, Kaushik, Rajan, Kanpoorwala, Pushpak, Dharmesh, Hardik, Vikram, Smith, Sachin, Palek, Parul, Monica, Ojoswita, Shraddha.

 I remember the walk to school from my apartment with my mom or dad.
 There used to be a cowshed on the way.

 I remember an incident when I left my KG class without notifying the teacher.
-I saw our house maid, Parvati in the school and I went with her without informing anyone.
+I saw our housemaid, Parvati, in the school and I went with her informing no one.
 When my mother came to pick me up, I was not there.
-They looked for me everywhere even in the school bus but I was nowhere seen.
+They looked for me everywhere, even on the school bus, but I was nowhere seen.

 In fact, Parvati had taken me to our neighbor’s house – the Nambiar family, on the 2nd floor of our apartment.

 My mother was tensed that I was not in school when she came to pick me up.
-She went to tell this incident to Nambiar aunty and to my mom’s surprise, I was there.
+She went to tell about this incident to Nambiar aunty, and to my mom’s surprise, I was there.
 I received a big scolding that day.
 My mom took me back to the school and informed the teacher.